Which Is True About a Spouse Term Rider?

 Reassessing life insurance coverage

 Life is marked by changes, which frequently necessitate a reassessment of one’s life insurance coverage.
 Major events like getting married or purchasing a home can signal the need for increased coverage.
-Likewise, life milestones such as having a child might prompt someone to add a spouse term rider to their life insurance policy.
+Likewise, life milestones such as having a child might prompt someone to add a rider to their life insurance policy.

 Thus, a spouse term rider becomes instrumental in providing continued financial security following these major life changes.